JNRowe/jnrowe.github.io/articles/tips/Bugzilla_real_names.rst

 delivered with :command:`maildrop` and isn’t too large will have the sender name and address recorded in :file:`~/.lbdb/m_inmail.list`.

-Now on to the actual filtering script, which is is written in Python_.
+Now on to the actual filtering script, which is written in Python_.
 It only uses modules from the Python standard library, so you don’t need to install anything else.
 I have tested it with 25000 unique entries in :file:`~/.lbdb/m_inmail.list` and it still takes less than a thirtieth of